Atreidae/BounShell/README.md

 # BounShell

-Bounshell is a tool to allow Office365 Administrators to login to multiple Office365 Tenants and Services simply and easily For detailed infomation, see https://www.UcMadScientist.com/BounShell/
+BounShell is a tool to allow Office365 Administrators to login to multiple Office365 Tenants and Services simply and easily.
+For detailed information, see https://www.UcMadScientist.com/BounShell/

 ## Installation